buildbot/buildbot/master/docs/manual/installation/installation.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you wish, you can run the Buildbot unit test suite.
-You must not be using a python wheels packaged version of Buildbot or have specified the bdist_wheel flag when building.
+You must not be using a Python wheels packaged version of Buildbot or have specified the bdist_wheel command when building.
 The test suite is not included with the PyPi packaged version.
 First, ensure you have the `mock <http://pypi.python.org/pypi/mock>`_ Python module installed from PyPi.
 This module is not required for ordinary Buildbot operation - only to run the tests.